microsoft/language-server-protocol/_specifications/lsp/3.18/workspace/didChangeWorkspaceFolders.md

  */
 export interface WorkspaceFoldersChangeEvent {
 	/**
-	 * The array of added workspace folders
+	 * The array of added workspace folders.
 	 */
 	added: WorkspaceFolder[];

 	/**
-	 * The array of the removed workspace folders
+	 * The array of removed workspace folders.
 	 */
 	removed: WorkspaceFolder[];
 }